GWINN "ANGEL" SCHOLARSHIP

 About the Scholarship

-Be of academic good standing.
+Students with academic good standing.
 A GPA of 3.0 or above is preferred.

+Only one scholarship per student.
 Previous award recipients are not eligible.